qStivi/qAniPlexSync/README.md

+## License
+qAniPlexSync is licensed under the GNU General Public License v3.0.
+For more details, see the [LICENSE](LICENSE) file in the project root.

 # qAniPlexSync
-Seamlessly sync your AniList anime watchlist with Plex, ensuring your viewing statuses are always up to date across platforms.
+Seamlessly sync your AniList anime watchlist with Plex.